pjakobsen/cidp/reports/mnch.rst

 4. IATI Activity File
 ---------------------

-cat activity_ca-3.csv | grep "A035564"  we do find an activity
+cat activity_ca-3.csv | grep "A035564"  we do find an activity: